martysteer/doozer/README-ANSIBLE.md

 Understand how the system components relate to each other.
 Comprehend your tools and methods.

 Abstraction of network operations, which consider attention towards the TCP/IP stack, are useful to always keep in mind when working with computers and software.
-It's surprising how plugged in your machines have to be to get close to machine learning on their own.
+It's surprising how plugged in your machines have to be to get close to machine learning when they are airgapped on their own.

 <br />